 Well-managed classrooms are paramount to preventing disruptive and unacceptable behaviour.
-Effective classroom management (and behaviour teaching) will allow staff to:
+Effective classroom management will allow staff to:

-- Start the year with clear sets of rules and routines that are understood by all pupils. - Establish agreed rewards and positive reinforcements. - Establish sanctions for misbehaviour. - Establish clear responses for handling behavioural problems. - Encourage respect and development of positive relationships. - Make effective use of the physical space available. - Have well-planned lessons with a range of activities to keep pupils stimulated.
+- Start the year with clear sets of rules and routines that are understood by all pupils. - Establish agreed rewards and positive reinforcements. - Establish consequences for misbehaviour. - Establish clear responses for handling behavioural problems. - Encourage respect and development of positive relationships.

+- Make effective use of the physical space available. - Have well-planned lessons with a range of activities to keep pupils stimulated.

-Subject to reasonable adjustments, e.g. those made for pupils whose SEND may affect their behaviour, pupils will be expected to follow the School's Charter, which requires pupils to:
+Subject to reasonable adjustments, e.g. those made for pupils whose SEND may affect their behaviour, pupils will be expected to follow the School Rap;